 Our "CANSail Program" now in its ninth season, started as an extension of the “Canadian Yachting Association” program with their instructors coming to town to teach a one week program for Level One, Two, and Three.
 In 2009, we took a big step towards expanding our program by hiring our own instructor, who tailored the program to our needs and expanded the number of weeks.
 Our program was developed to provide more sailing time and introduce the Bronze Level.
 In 2010, we introduced a Racing program, and combined with increased weeks, our registrations grew.
 In 2011, we are adding a 3 day program, Introduction to Sailing, for 7-10 years olds.
 The Laser Pico boats have served us well and will do so for many years.

-The "MacMan Challenge" now has a ninth race history behind it and has become one of the premier events to take place in the North Channel.
+The "MacMan Challenge" now has a ten race history behind it and has become one of the premier events to take place in the North Channel.
 It starts on Mackinac Island with a registration and cocktail party at the Mackinac Island Yacht Club and ends with the Awards Party in Little Current.
 In between is a race that takes the participants through the beautiful North Channel islands with an intermediate stop in Gore Bay, another Manitoulin port.
 The MacMan boasts a number of sailors who have been in the race since the start either on their own boat or a friend’s yacht.

-The "Cruisers’ Net", hosted by local personality Roy Eaton, is enjoying it's ninth year of broadcasting on VHF radio to the cruising community throughout the North Channel.
+The "Cruisers’ Net", hosted by local personality Roy Eaton, is enjoying it's tenth year of broadcasting on VHF radio to the cruising community throughout the North Channel.
 The daily broadcast includes extensive weather information, headline news, sports, and human interest stories.
 The broadcast also tries to help boaters in distress and locates boats that are being sought by family or friends for a variety of reasons.
 The broadcast has become so effective that it is recognized and used by both the Canadian and US Coast Guard to locate boats in emergency situations.
 The broadcast ends by asking boaters to call in and give their locations.
 This has become so popular there were 6,684 calls from 862 individual boats in 2011.

 "WD 40 for the Mind" grew out of the "Cruisers’ Net" broadcast and offers boaters in the area a variety of entertaining and informative lectures on subjects from favorite harbors to astronomy.
 It is held in July and August at the LCYC clubhouse, the dates and times are announced on the Cruisers' Net.
 Attendance has helped get the cruisers together while passing along a little knowledge.